-Component 1b: Demonstrating Knowledge of Student S Teachers don't teach content in the abstract; they teach it to students .
+Component 1b: Demonstrating Knowledge of Students Teachers don't teach content in the abstract; they teach it to students.
 In order to ensure student learning, therefore, teachers must know not only their content and its related pedagogy but also the students to whom they wish to teach that content.
 In ensuring student learning, teachers must appreciate what recent research in cognitive psychology has confirmed, namely, that students learn through active intellectual engagement with content.
 While there are patterns in cognitive, social, and emotional developmental stages typical of different age groups, students learn in their individual ways and may come with gaps or misconceptions that the teacher needs to uncover in order to plan appropriate learning activities.
-In addition, students have lives beyond school-lives that include athletic and musical pursuits, activities in their neighborhoods, and family and cultural traditions.
+In addition, students have lives beyond school lives that include athletic and musical pursuits, activities in their neighborhoods, and family and cultural traditions.
 Students whose first language is not English, as well as students with other special needs, must be considered when a teacher is planning lessons and identifying resources that will ensure that they will be able to learn.
-Elements of component 1b: • Knowledge of child and adolescent development Children learn differently at different stages of their lives. • Knowledge of the learning process Learning requires active intellectual engagement. • Knowledge of students' skills, knowledge, and language proficiency What students are able to learn at any given time is influenced by their level of knowledge and skill. • Knowledge of students' interests and cultural heritage Children's backgrounds influence their learning. • Knowledge of students' special needs Children do not all develop in a typical fashion.
-Indicators: • Formal and informal information about students gathered by teacher for use in planning instruction • Student interests and needs learned by teacher for use in planning • Teacher participation in community cultural events • Teacher-designed opportunities for families to share heritage Unsatisfactory Basic Proficient Distinguished 1b: Demonstrating Knowledge of Students Teacher displays minimal understanding of how students learn- and little knowledge of their varied approaches to learning, Teacher displays generally accurate knowledge of how students learn and of their varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritage yet may apply this knowledge not to individual students but to the class as a whole.
-Teacher understands the active nature of student learning and attains information about levels of development for groups of students.
-Teacher also purposefully acquires knowledge from several sources about groups of students' varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritage.
-Teacher understands the active nature of student learning and acquires information about levels of development for individual students.
-Teacher also systematically acquires knowledge from several sources about individual students' varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritage.
+Elements of component 1b: • Knowledge of child and adolescent development Children learn differently at different stages of their lives. • Knowledge of the learning process Learning requires active intellectual engagement.
+Knowledge of students' skills, knowledge, and language proficiency What students are able to learn at any given time is influenced by their level of knowledge and skill.
+Knowledge of students' interests and cultural heritage Children's backgrounds influence their learning. • Knowledge of students' special needs Children do not all develop in a typical fashion.
+Indicators: Formal and informal information about students gathered by teacher for use in planning instruction Student interests and needs learned by teacher for use in planning Teacher participation in community cultural events Teacher-designed opportunities for families to share heritage Database of students with special needs Unsatisfactory Basic Proficient Distinguished 1h: Teacher displays minimal Teacher displays generally accurate Teacher understands the active nature Teacher understands the active nature of student learning and acquires Demonstrating understanding of how students knowledge of how students learn of student learning and attains Knowledge of learn- and little knowledge of their and of their varied approaches to information about levels of information about levels of Students varied approaches to learning, learning, knowledge and skills, development for groups of students. development for individual students. knowledge and skills, special needs, special needs, and interests and Teacher also purposefully acquires Teacher also systematically acquires and interests and cultural cultural heritage yet may apply this knowledge from several sources about knowledge from several sources about heritage-and does not indicate that knowledge not to individual groups of students' varied approaches individual students' varied approaches to learning, knowledge and such knowledge is valuable. students but to the class as a whole. to learning, knowledge and skills, skills, special needs, and interests and special needs, and interests and cultural heritage.